samuelhbne/server-xray/README.md

 ...
 ```

-### 4. Server multiple services on a single port with Nginx TLS front
+### 4. Serve multiple services on a single port with Nginx TLS front

 The following command will: